 PureVPN is currently offering any new customer a lifetime discount on all its VPN packages.
 The offer expires soon so don’t miss this opportunity.

 I have been using HideMyAss VPN for over a year, and I am quite happy with it.
-My blog post “My experience with HideMyAss” went viral and since then I have received a lot of requests from VPN vendors to review their services.
+My blog post “My experience with HideMyAss” attracted a lot of attention and since then I have received many requests from VPN vendors to review their services.

 I have been looking for alternatives to HideMyAss since they made headlines regarding privacy issues, for some more details on this check out LulzSec Sony hacking case.
 Coincidentally, PureVPN has approached me and requested to evaluate their service.
 Their “split tunneling” (keep reading, this is pretty cool!) feature caught my eyes.
 To satisfy my inherent nerdiness and general curiosity I decided to give PureVPN a try.
 The following is an account of my experience using PureVPN: